elimuro/rglr-gnrtr-web/docs/2025-08-17_Layer_migration.md

 # Layer System Migration Plan: P5.js DOM Overlays → Three.js Native Layers

+## 🎯 **MIGRATION STATUS: P5 DEVELOPMENT ON HOLD** ⏸️

+**Completed Phases:**
+- ✅ **Phase 1**: Enhanced LayerManager with Three.js layer container
+- ✅ **Phase 2**: ShaderLayer cleanup and proper 3D positioning
+- ⏸️ **Phase 3**: P5TextureLayer implementation (ON HOLD - functionality preserved but UI hidden)
+- ✅ **Phase 4**: Enhanced UI components and legacy code cleanup

+**Current Status:** P5TextureLayer development is on hold due to implementation complexity.
+The P5 functionality remains in the codebase but is not exposed in the UI.
+Focus shifts to shader layers and core system stability.

+**Next Phase:** Phase 5 - Shader Layer Focus and Core System Enhancement

+---

 ## Overview

 This document outlines the migration plan for transitioning RGLR GNRTR's layer system from DOM-based p5.js overlays to a Three.js native layer system.
 The migration will preserve all existing functionality while significantly improving performance and adding new capabilities.